sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 6. Oops, it seems it is going only until index 99.
 Is it true?

 7. Reindex the DataFrame so it goes from 0 to 299.

+## 048_Pandas Exercises (Stats 1)

+1. Import the necessary libraries.

+2. Import the dataset from this address.

+3. Assign it to a variable called baby_names.

+4. See the first 10 entries.

+5. Delete the column 'Unnamed: 0' and 'Id'.

+6. Are there more male or female names in the dataset?

+7. Group the dataset by name and assign to names.

+8. How many different names exist in the dataset?

+9. What is the name with most occurrences?

+10. How many different names have the least occurrences?

+11. What is the median name occurrence?

+12. What is the standard deviation of names?

+13. Get a summary with the mean, min, max, std and quartiles.

+## 049_Pandas Exercises (Stats 2)

+1. Import the necessary libraries.

+2. Import the dataset from this address.

+3. Assign it to a variable called data and replace the first 3 columns by a proper datetime index.

+4. Year 2061?
+Do we really have data from this year?
+Create a function to fix it and apply it.

+5. Set the right dates as the index.
+Pay attention at the data type, it should be datetime64[ns].

+6. Compute how many values are missing for each location over the entire record.

+7. Compute how many non-missing values there are in total.

+8. Calculate the mean windspeeds of the windspeeds over all the locations and all the times.

+9. Create a DataFrame called loc_stats and calculate the min, max and mean windspeeds and standard deviations of the windspeeds at each location over all the days.

+10. Create a DataFrame called day_stats and calculate the min, max and mean windspeed and standard deviations of the windspeeds across all the locations at each day.

+11. Find the average windspeed in January for each location.

+12. Downsample the record to a yearly frequency for each location.

+13. Downsample the record to a monthly frequency for each location.

+14. Downsample the record to a weekly frequency for each location.

+15. Calculate the min, max and mean windspeeds and standard deviations of the windspeeds across all locations for each week (assume that the first week starts on January 2 1961) for the first 52 weeks.